altansnl/e-commerce/README.md

-# e-commerce
+# small e-commerce store
 Sport Compass Internship Assignment

 ## Usage
 store.html is the small e-commerce store
 - It's responsive
-- User can add/edit/delete items from their cart
+- Users can add/edit/delete items from their cart
 - It is possible to add the same item multiple times
 - Broken images are swapped by a default image called "imgs/default.png"
 - Navigation bar does not point to other pages